-Chronic neck pain is pain that occurs over a long period of time.
-It usually lasts more than three months.
+Chronic neck pain is pain in the neck over a long period of time.
+It usually lasts more than 3 months.
 The pain can range from mild to severe.

 Nerve Pain in Neck